Resources for Families in Advent

 Old Testament Prophecies of Christ

 These beautiful cards are what we use in the Atrium during Advent.
-We've provided materials for families to make and use them at home this year.
-Contact Lisa McCowen (email@example.com) if you haven't received yours.
+We provided materials for families to make and use them at home last year.
+Contact Lisa McCowen (email@example.com) if you would like to see some.
 A brief presentation by catechist Nancy Robinson on how to prepare and use them here.

 Jesse Trees are a very old Christmas Tradition and first started in medieval times.
 They are used to help tell the story of the Bible from creation to the Christmas Story.